 Schedule of visits

 At the first hospital appointment, patients will be given a schedule of visits.
-They will also be given a Victorian Maternity Record.
-To ensure continuity of care, the Victorian Maternity Record is used for all shared maternity care patients.
+They will also be given a Victorian Maternity Record (VMR).
+To ensure continuity of care, the VMR is used for all shared maternity care patients.
 Read more about the Victorian Maternity Record.

 For non-urgent enquires, please contact: